 16574

-Getting your Microsoft 365 Copilot training right http://approjects.co.za/?big=insidetrack/blog/getting-your-microsoft-365-copilot-training-right/ Thu, 26 Sep 2024 16:00:00 +0000 http://approjects.co.za/?big=insidetrack/blog/?p=16580 Editor’s note: This is the third video in our ongoing series that showcases our in-house experts using real-world scenarios to explore the transformative capabilities of Microsoft 365 Copilot.
-Kai Cheng is among our first employees to train her colleagues on how to use Microsoft 365 Copilot—she was there when we at Microsoft became the first […]
+Getting your Microsoft 365 Copilot training right http://approjects.co.za/?big=insidetrack/blog/getting-your-microsoft-365-copilot-training-right/ Thu, 26 Sep 2024 16:00:00 +0000 http://approjects.co.za/?big=insidetrack/blog/?p=16580 This story is part of our video series showcasing in-house experts using real-world scenarios to explore the transformative capabilities of Microsoft 365 Copilot.
+Kai Cheng is among our first employees to train her colleagues on how to use Microsoft 365 Copilot—she was there when we at Microsoft became the first enterprise to fully deploy it. […]

 The post Getting your Microsoft 365 Copilot training right appeared first on Inside Track Blog.